 Honinbo Genjo (本因坊元丈, Miyashige Rakuzan, Miyashige Genjo 1775-1832 in Edo, Japan) was a Japanese, professional 8-dan.
-He was the 11th head of the Honinbo house, and lifelong rival and friend of Yasui Chitoku.
+He was the 11th head of the Honinbo house, lifelong rival and friend of Yasui Chitoku, and considered one of the Four Sages.
 Genjo was of Meijin strength, as was Chitoku, but out of respect for one another they both stayed Jun-Meijin, as there could only be one Meijin.
-Considered to be one of the Four Sages.

 Genjo was born Miyashige Rakuzan in 1775 in Edo, Japan to a military family.
 He became heir to the Honinbo house in 1798 and changed his first name to Genjo.
 He reached 7-dan in 1804, Meijin strength by 1806, Honinbo in 1809, and 8-dan in 1814.
 His rank promotion was nearly identical in timing to Yasui Chitoku's, his best friend and rival.
 Genjo made Jowa his heir in 1819 and retired in 1827.
 He passed away in 1832.

 Honinbo Genjo had a powerful attacking style, which used thickness and high positions to support his attacks.
 There is some reason to believe that he received inspiration for his style from Yasui Senchi Senkaku, who was strongest player of the previous generation and held a record of thirteen wins and two losses to Honinbo's previous head, Honinbo Retsugen.